Crystals for set-valued decomposition tableaux: Second construction

 \item[(d)] A class is a \defn{combined form} if it starts with an unpaired ``$)$'' and ends with an unpaired ``$($''.
 This class is either ``$)-($'' or ``$)-(u)-($'' for some word $u$.
 For example: ``$)-()-(())-($''. \end{enumerate}

-If we ignore the null forms in a word, then we have several right forms, followed by zero or one combined form, followed by several left forms.
+If we ignore the null forms, then in any $i$-word we have zero or more right forms, followed by at most one combined form, followed by zero or more left forms.

-We may now define $\sqqn$-crystal operators on $\SetDTab(\lambda)$.
-The next two definitions are closed modeled on similar operators introduced in \cite{Yu}.
+We may now define $\sqqn$-crystal operators on $\SVWords_n(m)$.
+The operators indexed by $i \in [n-1]$ are identical to ones considered in \cite[\S4.1]{Yu}, with the same caveats as after Definition~\ref{iword-def}.
+Recall that we let $S = (S_1,S_2,\dots,S_m)$ be an arbitrary element of $\SVWords_n(m)$.

-\begin{definition} Construct $e'_i(T) \in \SetDTab(\lambda)\sqcup \{0\}$ as follows: \begin{itemize} \item If the linked $i$-word has a combined form, then we find the entry in $T$ that corresponds to ``$)-($'' at the end of this combined form.
-We remove $i+1$ from this entry to obtain $e_i'(T)$. \item Otherwise, if the linked $i$-word has no left forms, then we set $e_i'(T) = 0$. \item Otherwise, find the first left form in the linked $i$-word, and then find the entry in $T$ that corresponds to ``$($'' at the start of this left form.
-Add $i$ to this entry to obtain $e_i'(T)$. \end{itemize} \end{definition}
+\begin{definition} For $i \in [n-1]$, construct $e'_i(S) \in\SVWords_n(m)\sqcup \{0\}$ as follows: \begin{itemize} \item If the $i$-word of $S$ has a combined form, then we find the entry in $S$ that corresponds to ``$)-($'' at the end of this combined form.
+We remove $i+1$ from this entry to obtain $e_i'(S)$. \item Otherwise, if the $i$-word of $S$ has no left forms, then we set $e_i'(S) = 0$. \item Otherwise, find the first left form in the $i$-word of $S$, and then find the entry in $S$ that corresponds to ``$($'' at the start of this left form.
+Add $i$ to this entry to obtain $e_i'(S)$. \end{itemize} \end{definition}

-\begin{definition} Construct $f'_i(T) \in \SetDTab(\lambda)\sqcup \{0\}$ as follows: \begin{itemize} \item If the linked $i$-word has a combined form, then we find the entry in $T$ that corresponds to ``$)-($'' at the beginning of this combined form.
-We remove $i$ from this entry to obtain~$f_i'(T)$. \item Otherwise, if the linked $i$-word has no right forms, then we set $f_i'(T) = 0$. \item Otherwise, find the last right form in the linked $i$-word, and then find the entry in $T$ that corresponds to ``$)$'' at the end of this right form.
-Add $i+1$ to this entry to obtain $f_i'(T)$. \end{itemize} \end{definition}
+\begin{definition} For $i \in [n-1]$, construct $f'_i(S) \in\SVWords_n(m)\sqcup \{0\}$ as follows: \begin{itemize} \item If the $i$-word of $S$ has a combined form, then we find the entry in $S$ that corresponds to ``$)-($'' at the beginning of this combined form.
+We remove $i$ from this entry to obtain~$f_i'(S)$. \item Otherwise, if the $i$-word of $S$ has no right forms, then we set $f_i'(S) = 0$. \item Otherwise, find the last right form in the $i$-word of $S$, and then find the entry in $S$ that corresponds to ``$)$'' at the end of this right form.
+Add $i+1$ to this entry to obtain $f_i'(S)$. \end{itemize} \end{definition}

-\begin{example} The $f_2'$ operator has this effect on these set-valued decomposition tableaux:
+\begin{example} The $f_2'$ operator has this effect on these set-valued words:

 \end{example}